andischerer/cordova-plugin-openfilenative/README.md

 fork from https://github.com/markeeftb/FileOpener

 @author Andreas Scherer
-@version 1.0.0
+@version 1.0.2

-Simple Plugin which allows yout to open various remote files (jpg, png, pdf, ...) in native Device App.
-The Remote File Mime-Type must be supported by the platform and you have to install a native App (e.g. Adobe Reader to view PDF Files) to open it.
+Simple Plugin which allows yout to open various local and remote files (jpg, png, pdf, ...) in native Device App.
+The file mime-type must be supported and you have to install a native App (e.g. Adobe Reader to view PDF Files) to open it.

 Supports: Android 2.3+